AY2526S1-CS2103T-T15-1/tp/docs/DeveloperGuide.md

 * **Alternative 3:** An automatic background service that "watches" the clock.
     * Pros: Fully automated.
     * Cons: Not feasible for a simple command-line application.
 It's impossible to resolve conflicts (like in Alternative 1) without user input, leading to data being lost or updates failing silently.

+**Aspect: Conflict Resolution Strategy for Recurring Slots**

+* **Alternative 1 (Current Choice):** Report conflict and skip update for that specific contact.
+    * **Pros:** Safe, prevents accidental data loss or overwriting.
+Provides clear feedback to the user about which updates failed.
+    * **Cons:** Requires the user to manually resolve the conflict later.
+The address book can be left in a partially updated state.
+* **Alternative 2:** Force overwrite.
+Delete the conflicting contact to make space for the recurring one.
+    * **Pros:** Ensures the recurring appointment is always scheduled.
+Fully automated.
+    * **Cons:** High risk of unintended data loss.
+Could be confusing for the user.
+* **Alternative 3:** Automatic rescheduling.
+Find the *next available* slot for the recurring contact.
+    * **Pros:** Attempts to preserve both contacts.
+    * **Cons:** Complex logic.
+The recurring contact might end up scheduled at an unexpected time.

+**Aspect: Granularity of Operation (All-or-Nothing)**

+* **Alternative 1 (Current Choice):** Process each past contact individually.
+Deletions happen, and updates happen or fail one by one.
+    * **Pros:** Robust against errors.
+If one update fails, others can still succeed.
+Provides detailed feedback.
+    * **Cons:** The command is not atomic.
+State might be inconsistent until conflicts are resolved.
+* **Alternative 2:** Transactional approach.
+If *any* update would cause a conflict, fail the *entire* command and make no changes.
+    * **Pros:** Ensures the address book state remains consistent.
+    * **Cons:** Less user-friendly if one conflict prevents many valid changes.
+More complex to implement.

+### General Design Improvements

+Beyond specific features, several architectural improvements were made to enhance code quality, maintainability, and user experience across the application.

+#### Smarter Conflict Detection (in `Model`)

+To adhere to the **Single Level of Abstraction (SLA)** principle, the business logic for detecting timeslot conflicts and duplicate persons is centralized within the `Model` component, specifically in `ModelManager#addPerson` and `ModelManager#setPerson`.
+Commands like `AddCommand` and `EditCommand` now delegate these checks to the `Model`.
+They simply call the appropriate `Model` method and handle any `TimeSlotConflictException` or `DuplicatePersonException` that arises.
+This separation makes the commands simpler and ensures consistent validation logic.

+#### Safer & Consistent Commands (Argument Handling)

+To improve user experience and ensure consistent command behavior, commands that are not designed to accept arguments (such as `clear`, `list`, `exit`, and `help`) now utilize dedicated parsers (e.g., `ClearCommandParser`, `ListCommandParser`).
+These parsers strictly check for the absence of arguments and throw a `ParseException` if any unexpected input is provided after the command word.
+This prevents potentially confusing situations (e.g., `list 123` silently ignoring "123") and provides immediate, clear feedback to the user, adhering to the principle of least surprise.

 ### \[Proposed\] Undo/redo feature